RajonDey/react-todo/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # React TODO
 React-todo, as usual, the most common React app, which is the second one that I practiced for learning React!

 **[View Demo](https://rajondey.github.io/react-todo/)**

 ## Purpose
-* Practice to lear this framework
+* Practice to learn this framework
 * To know the fundamentals of react: Babel, Webpack, JSX, components, props, state, and lifecycle

 ## Reference